 What is Cultural Self-Care?

 The trend in cultural self-care is grounded in the idea that we should think of SELF first.
-Culture wants us to think that it’s popular to be busy however, busy does not equal productive and busy can sometimes and oftentimes lead to weary, tired, wired and exhausted people.
-Because of this, cultural self-care encourages us to find nourishment and restoration by participating in activities that promise to give us peace and balance in mind, body, spirit and soul.
+Culture wants us to think that it’s popular to be busy however, busy does not equal productive, and busy can sometimes and oftentimes lead to weary, tired, wired, and exhausted people.
+Because of this, cultural self-care encourages us to find nourishment and restoration by participating in activities that promise to give us peace and balance in mind, body, spirit, and soul.
 The trend seems to be that if “self” is rested and happy, then everything is good.
 Putting “self” first and believing that we have the power to do this is stepping into dangerous territory thus giving Satan an opportunity to distract us which causes us to stumble on our walk with Jesus.
 We must be careful sisters!
 Let’s use discernment and stop Satan in his tracks.

 What is Biblical Self-Care?

 Biblical self-care does not look like cultural self-care.
-Although the bible does not give us specific directions for self-care, it is woven throughout the bible.
-Biblical self-care is more of a balance in mind, body, spirit, and soul, consisting of spiritual practices that put God in the center of our life.
+Although the Bible does not give us specific directions for self-care, it is woven throughout the bible.
+Biblical self-care is more of a balance in mind, body, spirit, and soul, consisting of spiritual practices that put God in the center of our lives.
 We embrace the fact that God is in control and we humbly rest in God for nourishment and restoration.

 How do we Discern?